Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 ![A screenshot of a cell phone Description generated with very high confidence](images/cdf7d126b931c1423aee52826f55649e.png)

 You can click on the provided URL to navigate directly to your setup landing page.
-Login using the Username and Password that you created on the “Create User” installer screen.
+Login using the Username and Password that you created on the "Create User" installer screen.

 #### Additional Permissions for Secret Server Folder